lreimer/polyglot-palindrom/README.md

-# polyglot-palindrom
+# The Polyglot Palindrom

-Contains various Palindrom implementations using different languages.
+Contains Palindrom implementations for various languages.